368 total views, 1 views today

 There is a reason why people pay hundreds of dollars to experts to learn something they can’t do on their own.

-According to a video posted by the World Economic Forum, learnability is the skill that can save your job.
+According to a video posted by the World Economic Forum, learnability is a skill that can save your job.
 Furthermore, they portrayed a message that some jobs that people will be doing in the next 10 to 15 years don’t even exist today.
 What it means is that the better you can cope with the advancement of technology, the easier it would be for you to survive.

 The context of the video was that people who’d adapt to the new changes and embrace the innovation of the future would be the ones who’d successfully secure their future.
 Learnability is a skill that is likely to become a game-changer in the years to come.